 Following the collapse of the Qing dynasty in 1911 the anti-traditionalism of the Chinese intellectual elite was embraced by the iconoclastic Chinese Nationalists and led to the widespread destruction of religious and ancestral temples in the 1920s.
+The New Culture Movement that followed the fall of the Qing dynasty focused on changing traditional structures and beliefs that were believed to be preventing China from dealing with the onslaught of the West on China’s soil.
 This very powerful internal assault on traditional beliefs characterized the first half of the 20th century in China.

 When the Communists came to power in 1949, they combined the anti-traditionalism already developed among the Chinese intellectual elite with Marxist-inspired contempt for all religious beliefs.
 This anti-traditional/anti-religious stance of the early Communists was in a sense a “double blow” to traditional Chinese religious practices.
 The destruction of ancestral temples, village temples, city god temples and every other vestige of traditional practice was carried on with even greater enthusiasm and more thoroughness by the Communists after 1949, compared to what had been attempted by the Nationalists in the 1920s and early 1930s.